-The research, field work, inventory work, and public consultation has resulted in the formulation of the recommended District boundary (Option 2) as presented in subsection 7.3 of this report.
-This boundary is based upon, and consistent with, the criteria for HCDs, as set out in the Ontario Heritage Toolkit, which includes a framework of structured elements, a concentration of cultural heritage resources, distinctive character and visual coherence of features as detailed in this report.
+The research, field work, inventory work, and public consultation has resulted in the formulation of the recommended District boundary as presented in sub-section 7.3 of this report.
+This boundary is based upon, and consistent with, the legislative criteria for HCDs, as set out in the Ontario Heritage Toolkit, which includes a framework of structured elements, a concentration of cultural heritage resources, distinctive character and visual coherence of features as detailed in this report.

-Based on the work undertaken as part of the Study, this Study recommends that Option 2 be pursued as an HCD and that there is merit in proceeding with the preparation of an HCD Plan.
+Based on the work undertaken as part of the Study, this Study recommends that the HCD boundary proposed in this report be pursued as an HCD and that there is merit in proceeding with the preparation of an HCD Plan.